demastrie/popclip-extensions/README.md

-# popclipext
+# popclips-extension
-My PopClip Extensions
+This project contains some PopClip extensions.